some variety

 We will look at some examples where the IBN property of certain varieties

 can be proved directly.
-For example for every signature the
+For example for every signature

 variety defined by the empty set of identities has the IBN property.